“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “NO!”
 Kiko screamed.

 The man fired the blaster but I tackled Stellan just in time for him to avoid getting hit.
 He aimed the blaster at us again.
-This time we wouldn’t be able to run away in time.
+This time we wouldn’t be able to dodge in time.
 I covered Stellan and readied myself to be blown to pieces, but it never came.

 “Which one shall I kill first?” he asked her, his deep voice brimming with excitement.

-A humming sound rapidly approached.
+In the air, a humming sound rapidly approached.
 It sounded like the Jago.

 The man looked up to the sky and at that moment, Kiko turned over and kicked the man in the side with so much force that even though he was able to block it, he skidded straight back at least twenty feet leaving a carved trail where his feet dug into the dirt ground.